Demystifying the Lagrangian of classical mechanics: Introduction

-Lagrangian formulation of mechanics is a powerful description of classical mechanics.
-To some students, Lagrangian mechanics can be seemingly separate from the more familiar Newtonian formulation.
-Many undergraduate students who are taking a classical mechanics course have difficulties understanding how and why the Lagrangian formulation is an equivalent description of motion.
-Significant learning difficulty arises from the presentation of the material when students first encounter Lagrangian mechanics.
-Lagrangian mechanics presents an entirely new way for students to think about physics and this shift in thinking can be difficult.
-Often through a lack of class time to cover material, many of the treatments of the subject in university courses and popular textbooks relies on incomplete arguments, especially when considering the Lagrangian ($L$) itself.
-It is difficult to understand why the Lagrangian takes the intriguing form $L=T-V$, the difference between a particle's kinetic ($T$) and potential ($V$) energies (which are functions of position \boldmath$r$\unboldmath, velocity \boldmath$\dot{r}$\unboldmath, and time $t$).
+The Lagrangian formalism is a powerful description of classical mechanics~\cite{lagrange1811}.
+To some, however, Lagrangian mechanics can be seemingly separate from the more familiar Newtonian formulation, and many struggle with understanding how and why the Lagrangian formulation is an equivalent description of motion~\cite{Hopkins2011, Bouzounieraki}.
+This is understandable, as Lagrangian mechanics presents an entirely new way to think about physics and this shift in thinking can be intellectually taxing to overcome, especially in the context of a university course.
+Often through a lack of class time to cover material, many treatments of Lagrangian mechanics in university courses and popular textbooks rely on incomplete arguments, especially when considering the Lagrangian ($L$) itself.
+It is especially difficult to understand why the Lagrangian takes the intriguing form $L=T-V$, the difference between a particle's kinetic ($T$) and potential ($V$) energies (which are functions of position $r$, velocity $\dot{r}$, and time $t$).
+We aim to address all of these issues in the current paper.